sunilsharmapoudel/drumkit/README.md

 # DurnKit - Fun with all drum sets.

-This is complete project on using DOM manupulation while learning Full Stack.
+This is complete project on using DOM manipulation while learning Full Stack.
 ## Table of contents

 - [Overview](#overview)